Noise, Democracy and Seclusion -- Why Consideration is Underrated

 The irony of this soundscape, which is only horrible to me and few others, is its cruel alignment with a common definition of evil: inflicting distress upon others, for one's own pleasure.
 I care not having my ears r**** by your words.
 If you **** my ears, I can **** your mentality for I am dead inside and have little regard for norms that have little regard for my mental health.

-As such, when the social contract is cut by half by a society that refuses to even to try understanding my auditory pain, I can as easily cut the other half of the contract that's left.
+As such, when the social contract is cut by half by a society that refuses to even try understanding my auditory pain, I can as easily cut the other half of the contract that's left.
 Just like in other situations.

 And it's not my problem that some people might lack the intellect to understand this.
 Indeed, intellect is a mental capacity, most optimized for understanding the world around us.

-Loud music, the celebratory period for some, becomes an oppressive regume for those who prefer not having their ears assaulted.
+Loud music, the celebratory period for some, becomes an oppressive regime for those who prefer not having their ears assaulted.
 In a world with little tolerance for such sensitivities, we are left with an agonizing choice: endure this relentless, unforgiving attack on our mentality, or seek refuge in hermitage.
 You can't beat them.
 You can't join them when cases such as misophonia can't be cured.

 If noise hadn't been my lifelong nemesis, I wouldn't need to traverse an entire country, hours separated by a drive, just to find comfort in greater physical isolation.
 I wouldn't be skin-depraved in a region where my only physical company is a family member next door, while the warmth of a larger family remains virtual, as well of the very few friends I have left.